 Eight top child and adolescent psychiatric researchers detail their approaches to treatment of psychiatric disorders from preschool through transitional age youth with the latest psychiatric medications, discussing medication selection, effectiveness, and expected adverse events.
-They review the latest data that address the balance of benefit to risk across this age range using first-line psychotropic medications, in the treatment of youth.
-In addition to known best evidence, including FDA-approved treatments, the speakers describe other relevant treatments that work in conjunction with psychotropic medication.
+They review the latest data that address balancing benefits and risks across this age range using first-line psychotropic medications in the treatment of youth.
+In addition to the known, FDA-approved treatments, the speakers describe other relevant treatments that work in conjunction with psychotropic medication.

-At the end of the Institute, clinicians will have thoroughly reviewed current publications on psychopharmacologic treatments across the age range targeted so they can discuss how efficacy, safety, and outcome data is translated into clinical practice.
+At the end of the Institute, clinicians will have thoroughly reviewed current publications on psychopharmacologic treatments across the age range, so they can discuss how efficacy, safety, and outcome data is translated into clinical practice.

 Educational Learning Objectives

 At the conclusion of this CME activity, the participant will be able to:

 - Discuss the latest evidence-based psychopharmacology data that specify indication and adverse events for medication treatment for important psychiatric disorders from preschool through young adulthood with stimulant medications, second generation antipsychotic medications, lithium, and selective serotonin reuptake inhibitors.